-New South Sudan Fighting Displaces 25,000 People
+New South Sudan fighting displaces 25,000 people

 At least 25,000 people were displaced after fighting in the town of Kodok, according to a spokesman for the humanitarian group Doctors Without Borders, one day after the top United Nations official in South Sudan warned of a government offensive on the town.
-Phillippe Carr told The Associated Press that the fighting has caused a reduction in humanitarian services and there is a shortage of water for the displaced.
+The fighting has caused a reduction in humanitarian services and a shortage of water for the displaced, Phillippe Carr told The Associated Press.

 Discussions